Khalid-X/Discord-bot-/README.md

 - Large scale data aggregation

+### PostgreSQL Database

 Data received from the Discord API is first stored in a **Redis batch system** before being written to the database every 30 seconds.
-The database currently contains **28 tables** used for tracking and caching.
+The database currently contains **28 tables** used for tracking or caching.

 Most tables in the database are **hourly aggregated** and use **indexes** to improve query performance and efficiency.
 Timestamp reliant tables are also converted to **hypertables** with the use of the **timescaledb extension** to take advantage of separating data into time chunks that allow for even faster querying.